How to create your living will and advance care directives

 Living wills go by different names in different states.
 These include: living will form, advance health care directive, advance directive, and advance medical directive.
-Many states do not require you to have the document notarized, it’s a good idea to do so anyway.
+Many states do not require you to have the document notarized, just signed in from of two witnesses, but many suggest it’s a good idea to notarize it anyway.

 A living will communicates your end of life wishes if you are unable to speak for yourself.